dmellstrom/angularjs-gulp-starter/README.md

 ## Preparing for Distribution

-If the root module name has been changed from `myapp`, it is necessary to configure the new name in `package.json`.
-Then simply execute

     npm run build

 The `build` script triggers minification and versioning of the JavaScript and CSS, outputting the results to the `dist` directory along with all other necessary assets.